Goto Chapter: Top 1 2 3 4 Bib Ind

 ‣ EnumeratorOfSmallSemigroups( arg )( function )

 the number of argument of this function should be odd.
-The first argument arg[1] should be a positive integer, an enumerator of small semigroups with IsEnumeratorOfSmallSemigroups (4.5-8), or an iterator of small semigroup with IsIteratorOfSmallSemigroups (4.5-10).
+The first argument arg[1] should be a positive integer, an enumerator of small semigroups with IsEnumeratorOfSmallSemigroups (4.5-6), or an iterator of small semigroup with IsIteratorOfSmallSemigroups (4.5-8).

-The even arguments arg[2i], if present, should be functions, and the odd arguments arg[2i+1] should be a value that the preceeding function can have.
+The even arguments arg[2i], if present, should be functions, and the odd arguments arg[2i+1] should be a value that the preceding function can have.
 For example, a typical input might be 3, IsRegularSemigroup, true.
 The functions arg[2i] can be user defined or existing GAP functions.

 Please see Section 4.5 or Chapter 3 for more details.